HealthTree-Research-Team/htcrosstabs/README.md

 # Other Utilities

-Because the output order of the rows and columns is determined by factor levels, and because multi-response data is handled in list-columns, and because list-columns are a pain to factorize, I included wrappers for `factor()` and `levels()` which include support for list-columns.
+Because 1) the output order of the rows and columns is determined by factor levels, 2) multi-response data is handled in list-columns, and 3) list-columns are a pain to factorize, I included wrappers for `factor()` and `levels()` which include support for list-columns.

 ``` r
 head(allergies_by_school, 5)